ghfisanotti/iot_tuya_rgbw_lamp/README.md

     warm_white: output_warm
 ```

 3. Choose **Install**, then **Wirelessly**.
-In this step is important to include the "manual_ip" in the Wifi section of the YAML, otherwise the dashboard will not find the device.
+In this step it is important to include the "manual_ip" in the Wifi section of the YAML, otherwise the dashboard will not find the device.

 ### REFERENCES